shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Current borrow is left-shifted AND of NOT x and y: `borrow = ((~x) & y) << 1`.
     - Job is done, prepare the next loop: `x = answer`, `y = borrow`.
   - Return x  sign.
+- Difference between sum and idfferent is the not before doing AND to calculate carry/borrow.
 - c = a + (~b) Difference of two integers using two's complement (May explore this method)

 # Heaps
-- heap when lower/higher values need to be processed
+- heap when lower/higher values need to be processed first
-- Min-heap by default.
-Use negative sign to create max-heap.
+- Use negative sign to create max-heap.
 - Instead of deleting from heap, might just be better off not considering it when its time comes during popping.
 Lazy delete.
 - Prefer to heapify() instead of heappush if array already available.

 # Graph:
-- Can use DFS or BFS for trees and graphs.
+- DFS or BFS for trees and graphs.
 - If graph is not weighted.
 We can consider each edge to have the same weight of 1.
   - BFS can be used to find the shortest path between a starting cell and any other reachable cell.
 - Defining Graphs
   - Adjacency matrix MAY sometimes be helpful than adjacency list (0 indicates self or disconnected).
   - Do you even need a dictionary mapping or just a list of edges will work?
-If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead???
+If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead
+    - I THINK THIS REFERED TO CONNECTED COMPONENTS PROBLEM IN WHICH ONLY EDGES/NODES ARE NEEDED.
-  - Better to create a class with add_edge() method: tuple of edge as a key
+  - Can use a class with add_edge() method: tuple of edge as a key or simply looping (preferable as simple)
 - Topological Sort
-  - Can use two hashsets visited and cycle to detect cycles (for cycles, might also use adjacency list instead)
+  - Can use two hashsets visited and cycle to detect cycles (for cycles, might also use adjacency list itself e.g. courses[i] = [])
   - might be needed if we wanna extract the order but if we already have the order, just use hashmap and iterate over it
-  - .
 - Eulerian Path
   - a path in graph that visits every edge exactly once (allowing for revisiting vertices).
   - Eulerian Cycle is an Eulerian Path which starts and ends on the same vertex.
 Cycle if all degrees are even.
 Forget about 0 degree vertices???